omarzdat/omarzdat.github.io/README.md

 Resources and information aimed at clinical professionals.

 * [Risk Factors](https://omarzdat.github.io/risk-factors-page-wireframe.html) - *Clinical eval content*
-* Resources and Articles - *Any resources being ordered for patients can be ordered here*
+* Resources and Articles - *Any resources being ordered for patients can be ordered here. for now, this can redirect to the shop site*
 * [Workshops](https://omarzdat.github.io/clinician-workshops-page-wireframe.html) - *This page consolidates workshop and any related information - upcoming session, evaluation, etc*

 ## 5. About Us